Drinfeld J Presentation of Twisted Yangians: Introduction

-The results of this paper give a uniform way of constructing twisted Yangians for all simple complex Lie algebras.
-Moreover, twisted Yangians in Drinfel'd basis have important applications in quantum integrable models with boundaries.
-They emerge as the non-abelian symmetries of the principal chiral models defined on a half-line and give the corresponding scalar boundary $S$-matrices \cite{DMS01, Mac02, Mac04}.
-The closure relations will allow to classify algebraicly all the scalar and dynamical boundary conditions and to construct the corresponding dynamical boundary $S$-matrices, i.e.\ in a similar way as it was done for the affine Toda models with boundaries in \cite{BasBel11,BelFom12}.
-Twisted Yangians in Drinfel'd basis can also be used to solve the spectral problem of a semi-infinite XXX spin chain for an arbitrary simple Lie algebra using the `Onsager method' \cite{BasBel10}.
-We also remark, that twisted Yangians of this type were shown to play an important role in quantum integrable systems for which the $RTT$ presentation of the underlying symmetries is not known, for example in the AdS/CFT correspondence \cite{MR10,MR11}.
+The results of this paper provide a uniform way of constructing twisted Yangians for all symmetric pairs $(\fg,\fh)$, when $\fg$ is a simple complex Lie algebra.
+Twisted Yangians in Drinfeld J presentation have important applications in quantum integrable models, where it is important to know the minimal set of the def\/ining relations of the underlying symmetry algebra.
+For example, twisted Yangians emerge as the non-abelian symmetries of the principal chiral models def\/ined on a half-line and can be used to f\/ind the scalar boundary $S$-matrices and thus solve the spectral problem \cite{DMS01, Mac02, Mac04}.
+The closure relations are necessary in constructing representation theory of these algebras and allow to classify algebraically all scalar and dynamical boundary conditions and to construct the corresponding dynamical boundary $S$-matrices; i.e., for the af\/f\/ine Toda models with open boundaries this was done in \cite{BasBel10,BelFom12}.
+Twisted Yangians in Drinfeld J presentation may also be used to solve the spectral problem of a semi-inf\/inite XXX spin chain for an arbitrary simple Lie algebra using the ``Onsager method'' \cite{BasBel13}.
+We also remark, that twisted Yangians of this type were shown to play an important role in quantum integrable systems for which the RTT presentation of the underlying symmetries is not well understood, for example in the AdS/CFT correspondence \cite{MacReg10,MacReg11}.

-The paper is organized as follows: in section \ref{Sec:2} we recall basic definitions of simple complex Lie algebras and define the symmetric pair decomposition with respect to involution $\theta$.
-Then, in section \ref{Sec:3}, we recall definitions of a half-loop Lie algebra $\cL^+$ of $\fg$ given in the {\it Drinfel'd basis}, and introduce the {\it Drinfel'd basis} of a twisted half-loop Lie algebra $\cH^+$ with respect to the symmetric pair decomposition of $\cL^+$.
-In section \ref{Sec:4} we construct the Lie bi-algebra structure on $\cL^+$ and Lie bi-ideal structure on $\cH^+$ that provide the necessary data to achieve the quantification presented in section \ref{Sec:5}.
-The special case $\fg=\fsl_3$ is fully considered in section \ref{Sec:6}, where we have presented all the corresponding twisted Yangians.
-Section \ref{Sec:7} contains the proofs which were omitted in the main part of the paper due to their length and for the convenience of the reader.
+The paper is organized as follows.
+In Section \ref{Sec:2} we recall the basic facts about simple complex Lie algebras and def\/ine the symmetric pair decomposition with respect to involution $\theta$.
+Then, in Section \ref{Sec:3}, we recall the description of the half-loop Lie algebra $\cL^+$ of $\fg$ and twisted half-loop Lie algebra $\cH^+$ with respect to the symmetric pair decomposition of $\cL^+$.
+In Section \ref{Sec:4} we construct the Lie bi-algebra structure on $\cL^+$ and Lie coideal structure on $\cH^+$ that provide the necessary setup for the quantization procedure presented in Section~\ref{Sec:5}.
+A low rank example is presented Section \ref{Sec:6}.
+We give the explicit form of twisted Yangians in Drinfeld J presentation when $\fg=\fsl_3$.
+Section \ref{Sec:7} contains the proofs which were omitted in the main part of the paper due to their length and for convenience of the reader.